-So, which pups are at the top of the class?
+So, what dog breed are smartest?
 First, let’s explore what constitutes intelligence when it comes to man’s best friend.

 According to ScienceAlert, there are a few different ways you can evaluate a dog’s acumen, including their “adaptive intelligence (i.e., figuring stuff out), working intelligence (i.e. following orders), and instinctive intelligence (i.e. innate talent) – not to mention spatial intelligence, kinesthetic intelligence, interpersonal intelligence, and more.”
 Generally, intelligence level rests on a canine’s ability to consistently obey commands, perform tasks at an optimal level, learn quickly, and their overall willingness to learn human-related functions.